Dust sample, quantitative fungal culture [C120]

 Results reporting

-Results of semiquantitative bulk samples, swabs and TefTex wipe samples are given as 1+, 2+, 3+, etc., where the numeral preceding the plus sign indicates the order of magnitude of each taxon observed in the sample.
+Results of semiquantitative bulk samples, swabs and wipe samples are given as 1+, 2+, 3+, etc., where the numeral preceding the plus sign indicates the order of magnitude of each taxon observed in the sample.

-Bulk sample, quantitative fungal culture [C110]
+Bulk sample, quantitative fungal culture [FC-Q]

 Published: July 8th, 2009